 Where you start depends on how much plastic you’re currently using.
 If this task seems impossible, just start with something simple.
 Start to limit your use of plastic water bottles, for example.
 Simple solutions like buying a glass or tin reusable water bottle can save around 1500 bottles per year (depending on your hydration levels)!
 Little things can add up big time.

 Go the extra effort to recycle any plastic that you can, and start to look at what you buy at the grocery store.
-All plastics #1-7 (except styrofoam) can be recycled.
+All plastics #1-7 (except styrofoam) can be recycled, but some take a little extra work.
 If something has a non-plastic alternative, it could be a better choice!
 And you can always look for other plastic items that have been used.